CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 And because Counterparty is an additional layer on top of the Bitcoin network, it has often been compared to the 'Hypertext Transfer Protocol' ([HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)), which exists as a layer on [TCP/IP](http://en.wikipedia.org/wiki/Internet_protocol_suite), and provides the foundation of the internet as we know it today.
 Similarily, Counterparty adds valuable new features that are secured by the full power of the Bitcoin network, while the Bitcoin protocol itself stays exactly the same.

 With the recent addition of programmable money (smart contracts), Counterparty has become the most feature complete DApp toolkit on the Bitcoin blockchain.

 Smart contracts are agreements whose terms and conditions are upheld by the protocol itself, and do not require arbitration by a third-party to determine their outcome.
 These agreements are secured by the blockchain, and execute automatically with no intermediation.

+Counterparty has successfully ported Ethereum's smart contracts system onto the Bitcoin blockchain.
 Creating custom contracts and DApps on the Bitcoin blockchain is now possible using the same languages as Ethereum, and code is cross-compatible.
 The smart contracts system is Turing-complete, creating limitless potential for custom financial instruments, intelligent markets, and decentralized applications.

-Counterparty has successfully ported Ethereum's smart contracts system onto the Bitcoin blockchain, making cross-platform compatible development effortless.

 **The Counterparty platform consists of several components:**